tommyettinger/colorful-gdx/README.md

 The `com.github.tommyettinger.colorful.oklab` package has parallels to all the classes in the `ipt_hq` package, which includes those in `ycwcm` and `ipt` as well.
 Its `SimplePalette` is particularly adept at smoothly changing colors.
+It has a `TextureArrayColorfulBatch` like the rgb package, as mentioned earlier.

 ### CIELAB